CornBall811/basic-task-manager/README.md

 # Basic Task Manager
-A basic task manager I made just to work on some basic SWE.
+A basic cli task manager I made just to work on some basic SWE using SQLite.